What can Haven be used for?

-Haven (XHV) is available to buy from a number of exchanges or as it is a PoW currency it can also be mined.
-The current list of exchanges and mining pools are on our website.
+Haven (and xUSD) are available to buy from a number of crypto exchanges or as it is a PoW currency it can also be obtained by mining.
+The current list of exchanges and mining pools can be found on our website.

-Your funds are stored in a digital vault.
-You can think of this as a private offshore bank account that only you control.
-The vaults are available for all major operating systems including Windows, MacOS and Linux as well as Android and Apple mobile devices.
-There are different options according to your needs:
+Your money is stored in a digital vault.
+You can think of this as a private offshore account that only you can access and control.
+There are vaults available for all major operating systems including mobile and desktop and different options depending on your technical knowledge.

-This is the simplest method for those using computers who do not wish to run their own node.
+This is the simplest method for those using computers, tablets or mobile devices who do not wish to run their own node.